NateTheGreatt/modecs/README.md

 ### Events

-The Fir engine inherits [`eventemitter3`](https://github.com/primus/eventemitter3).
+The Modecs engine inherits [`eventemitter3`](https://github.com/primus/eventemitter3).
 The prime goal of this is to keep communication decoupled throughout all of the game's individual features, supplementing the fact that systems can be added and removed during runtime.

 This creates a powerful paradigm in which you can create entirely "pluggable" features that can interact with systems both registered and yet to be registered.